-Fast-forward to 2012, mulled wine is synonymous with Christmas and is often closely associated with German and Nordic traditions.
+Today, mulled wine is synonymous with Christmas and is often closely associated with German and Nordic traditions.
 Mulled wine is traditionally served alongside luxurious cheeses and other Christmas foods.
 Christmas drinks don’t come better than this!

 Mulled Wine Recipe

-This is a quick and easy recipe for mulled wine (serves 6)
+A quick and easy recipe for mulled wine (serves 6)

 - 1 bottle of red wine

 - Peel of 1 lemon